 ● What repurchase obligations should we have in the event of death, disability, or retirement?

-Contact your Meaden and Moore advisor if you would like to set up a feasibility study or if you would like to discuss your ESOP plan in more detail.
+Contact your Meaden and Moore advisor if you would like to discuss your ESOP plan in more detail.